semuconsulting/PyGPSClient/INSTALLATION.md

    In practice, `rasterio` is only required for automatic extents detection in PyGPSClient's Import Custom Map facility.
 As a workaround, extents can be entered manually, or you can try importing maps on a different platform and then copy-and-paste the relevant `usermaps_l` extents configuration to the target platform.

 1. The optional `cryptography` package is only available as an [sdist](#sdist-vs-wheel) on some 32-bit Linux / ARM platforms (including Raspberry Pi OS), and the consequent OpenSSL build requirements may be problematic e.g. `Building wheel for cryptography (PEP 517): finished with status 'error'`.
 Refer to [cryptography installation](https://github.com/semuconsulting/pyspartn/blob/main/cryptography_installation/README.md) for assistance.
-To install PyGPSClient *without* cryptography, first install the `pyspartn` package with the `--no-deps` option i.e. `python3 -m pip install pyspartn --no-deps`, and *then* install PyGPSClient.

 ---
 ## <a name="license">License</a>